dsc-courses/bpd-reference/docs/documentation/accessing-data/df.index.md

         <dt className='term'>Note:</dt>
         <dd>
             <ul>
-                <li>Positions start at 0.</li>
-                <li>Negative positions start from the end of the DataFrame.</li>
                 <li>The index of a DataFrame is a series of labels that identify each row.
-The labels can be integers, strings, or any other hashable type.
-The index is used for label-based access and alignment, and can be accessed or modified using this attribute.</li>
+The labels can be integers, strings, or any other hashable type.</li>
+                <li>Positions start at 0.
+Negative positions start from the end of the DataFrame.</li>
+                <li>The return type is bpd.Index.
+Use `np.array()` to convert it to a numpy array.</li>
             </ul>
         </dd>
     </dl>